 The results of a study showing Keytruda as a single therapy (the only therapy) in comparison to individuals who were treated with chemotherapy had a reduction of the risk of disease progression at 50% and a 45% reduction of risk of mortality.
 Individuals also had 45% shrinkage of tumors in comparison to individuals undergoing chemotherapy having only a 28% rate of shrinkage.

-Individuals with who had undergone the “Combination Therapy” of Keytruda & Chemo had a progression free survival (PFS) of 12 months (1 year) as opposed to 8.9 months for those subjected to standard treatment regimen.
+Individuals who had undergone the “Combination Therapy” of Keytruda & Chemo had progression-free survival (PFS) of 12 months (1 year) as opposed to 8.9 months for those subjected to the standard treatment regimen.
 The overall risk of disease progression and/or mortality was down by 47%, with a longer period of time before tumors began to grow again.

 At this time, Keytruda is an approved second-line therapy for squamous and non-squamous non-small cell lung cancer (NSCLC) for individuals who have undergone chemotherapy with no success.
 The FDA has also approved Keytruda for individuals with either recurrent or metastatic head and neck cancer.